nbardy/ml-blog/README.md

 # Force Field Art

 ## Introduction
 Inspired by advances in machine learning training running on the GPU in a browser.
 I've become motivated to build art and demo applications of machine learning to explore the field and help pass on what I learn to others.
 This demo is a force field which moves particles around that is trained based on different evaluation particles of function position.
-The goal is
+The goal is to create emergent art by giving the system sets of constraints and seeing what it comes up with.

+# Current State
+Currently it optimizes for getting all particles near the middle.
+With the current settings in the repo the network converges on a strong solutions around 50% of the time.
+Able to achieve 0 or near zero loss.

-# Current state
+# Current Work

-I tried running it with tensorflow's gradient calculation.
-And it was able to train a reasonable simple problem(Getting all particles to the middle).
-But it became unusably slow when exposed to denser force fields or trying to train over multiple frames.
-Currently I'm reasearching and implementing some Derivate Free optimization algorithms for training.
-Another approach I would like to explore is calculating swift gradient estimates.
+Researching and implements more advanced DFO solutions.

 # Development